ViuwAnalytics/viuw-unity-sdk/README.md

 Viuw is currently building support for Vuforia, Hololens, and Meta 2.
 Tell us what frameworks and hardware you would like to see supported: admin@viuw.io.

 # Feedback and Support
 The viuw dashboard is currently in beta and we would love to hear your feedback.
-On the Viuw Dashboard, select 'Feedback' on the left toolbar.
+On the Viuw Dashboard, select 'Feedback & Support' on the left toolbar.
 You can also drop us a line at admin@viuw.io.